locationtech/geogig/doc/manual/source/start/tutorial.rst

 Tutorial complete
 -----------------

 Congratulations!
 You now know the basics of managing data with GeoGig.

-Check out the rest of the GeoGig Manual in order to learn more!
+Check out the rest of the GeoGig manual in order to learn more!